Toontown-Mystery/Toontown-Mystery/useful/Patch Notes.md

 Fixed conveyorbelt speed from 40 to 15, hopefully it's slow enough now, but still a bit fast.
 Modified Carebot facilities music to sound a bit more dramatic.
 Added new cog sound effects.

+Toontown Mystery: Update 3.1.1
+Added new SFXs to Cog Deaths, and Skelecog Question and Exclaim.